KevCui/getnada/README.md

 ## Similar project

-Want more more temp mail service?
+Want more temp mail service?
 Check out [1secmail](https://github.com/KevCui/1secmail), you may like it!

 ---